Frequently Asked Questions

 Does acupuncture hurt?

 Acupuncture is not a painful experience.
-Most of the time you will not feel the pins at all.
+Often you will not feel the pins at all.
 On some occasions, you may feel a light pinch as they are inserted.
-Your acupuncturist may adjust the pins, giving a sensation of heaviness at the point.
-Adjustments are always done in accordance with a patient's comfort levels--very sensitive patients may receive no adjustment at all.
-Once all of the needles are in place, patients tend to feel so relaxed that they could, or in some cases do, fall asleep on the table.
+Some sensation during treatment is normal and appropriate: normal sensations may include heaviness, spreading, a light buzzing or a gentle ache.
+Treatment plans always take a patient's comfort level into account: similar to how some people respond better to light massage while others get more relief from deep tissue massage, we will assess the type of acupuncture treatment your body responds best to.
+Once all of the needles are in place, patients are left to rest for a short time.
+During this time, patients tend to feel so relaxed that they could, and in many cases do, fall asleep on the table.

 How long does a treatment take?

-Usually the initial appointment takes about an hour and twenty minutes.
+Usually the initial appointment takes about an hour and fifteen minutes.
 This includes a full evaluation and a health history interview.
-Your acupuncturist will also look at your tongue and feel your pulse, which are two methods of evaluation in Chinese Medicine.
+Your acupuncturist will perform a postural assessment, and may also look at your tongue and feel your pulse, which are methods of health evaluation in Chinese Medicine.

 How many treatments do I need?

 The amount of treatments needed usually corresponds with the severity of the problem & how long you have had the condition.
 In cases of acute minor injuries, a patient may only need a few treatments.
 Conditions that are severe or have been around for a long time usually require more frequent treatment at the beginning, with the goal of spacing the treatments out as much as possible if continuing treatment is required.

 Generally our acupuncturist recommends starting with 6 treatments, either starting at once or twice a week (depending on your chief concern) and tapering off in frequency from there.
 At your first session, your acupuncturist will review your recommended treatment plan after your evaluation.